Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning: Additional Experiments

-To ensure BRIDGE's gains do not hinge on a particular LoRA setting and to assess robustness to LoRA.
-We ablate LoRA rank ($R$) and $\alpha$ on Qwen3-8B-Base, keeping all training settings fixed and only changing $(R,\alpha)$.
-Table~\ref{tab:lora_sensitivity} indicates nearly identical outcomes across configurations, confirming that BRIDGE is insensitive to the LoRA choice.
+To verify that the gains of \textsc{Bridge} are not artifacts of a specific parameter-efficient fine-tuning configuration, we ablate the LoRA rank $r$ and scaling factor $\alpha$ on Qwen3-8B-Base while keeping all other training settings fixed.
+Table~\ref{tab:lora_sensitivity} shows negligible variance across $(r,\alpha)$ choices, indicating that \textsc{Bridge} is robust to low-rank hyperparameter settings and that the improvements stem from the objective function itself.